 Meet The Team

-Intranetizen is a home for intranet related blog posts from four UK-based intranet practitioners.
+Intranetizen is a home for intranet related blog posts from four experienced practitioners.

-On average, the four Intranetizens are 34, have 0.5 children, three-quarters of a clean driving licence, half a cat and live in Oxford.
+On average, the four Intranetizens are 37, have 0.5 children, three-quarters of a clean driving licence, quarter of a cat and live in Reading.
 But they each bring their own skills and experience to the Intranetizen table.

 It goes without saying that all views are our own and do not necessarily reflect any of the companies we work for.